-The student should schedule clinical practicum hours that are in keeping with the preceptor's schedule and availability - not the student's schedule or convenience.
-Prior to beginning the clinical practicum students and preceptors need to agree on the days and times that the student will be in the clinical agency.
-The student's personal and work schedules are expected to accommodate participation in the required number of clinical hours specified by the clinical course.
-Students may not begin clinical practicum hours before the first official day of the semester that the course begins.

-All required supervised practice hours must be complete by the end of the semester unless the course faculty authorizes an extension, in writing.
+The student should schedule clinical practicum hours in keeping with the preceptor's schedule and availability - not the student's schedule or convenience.
+Before beginning the clinical practicum, the student and preceptor must agree on the days and times that the student will be in the clinical site.
+The student's personal and work schedules are expected to accommodate participation in the required clinical hours specified by the course.
+Students may not begin clinical practicum hours before the first official day of the semester that the course starts.
+All required supervised practice hours must be completed by the end of the semester unless an Incomplete has been authorized by the clinical faculty (see the Clinical Disruption Policy).

-Clinical hour scheduling for the trimester must be completed in EXXAT no later than the 3rd day of the first week of the course.
+Clinical hour scheduling for the semester must be completed in EXXAT no later than the 3rd day of the first week of the course.
 Any changes must be communicated to the clinical supervising faculty member via email at the same time the change is made in EXXAT.